What is Passage Ranking?

 Passage Ranking Examples

 A legal blog publishes a 4,000-word guide on “starting an LLC.”
 Section 7 covers “LLC vs S-Corp tax differences” in 200 words.
-That passage starts ranking for “LLC vs S-Corp taxes” — a query the page wasn’t specifically targeting.
+That passage starts ranking for “LLC vs S-Corp taxes”.
+A query the page wasn’t specifically targeting.
 The comprehensive guide captures traffic for 18 different queries, each served by a different passage.

 A local HVAC company publishes a guide about “AC maintenance tips.”
 The section on “how often to change your AC filter” ranks as a passage for that specific query, even though the full page targets a broader topic.
 One article captures multiple ranking positions through different passages.